 He finishes up and locks his eyes with mine, slowly beginning “Aaaa…”, lifting his chin willing me to join. “…men,” I contribute, joining my hands together like I had seen on television.

 “So, what do you think?” he prods.

 My mother wasn’t religious.
 As one of the kids who got to go to the computer room during scripture in primary school, I know she would have hated this.
-And yet here I am sitting here trying to decide on the least Jesus-heavy bible verses to be read at her funeral.
+And yet here I am sitting across from a minister trying to decide on the least Jesus-heavy bible verses to be read at her funeral.

 What the priest lacked in relevant subject matter he made up for by offering to do the gig for free thanks to a family favour somewhere down the bloodline.
 And free was what I needed more than anything.
 Funerals are big business.
 You have to cut costs where you can.

-The average cost of a funeral in Australia is $7000.
-This figure can change dramatically depending on the services required: for example, burial is often over three times the cost of cremation due to diminishing unoccupied land.
-Even the most basic form of corpse disposal, known as a “direct cremation”, will set you back approximately two grand for the honour of receiving your loved one in a plastic box.
+The average cost of a funeral in Australia is 7000 dollars.
+This figure can change dramatically in either direction depending on the services required: for example, burial is often over three times the cost of cremation due to diminishing unoccupied land.
+Even the most basic form of corpse disposal, known as a “direct cremation”, will set you back approximately two grand for the honour of receiving your loved one in a plastic box without ceremony.

 Funerals, unlike the disposal of corpses, are not essential.
 They have become so ubiquitous in Australia, however, that they may as well be.
 We have created a culture where, following the death of a loved one, the question is not ‘should was have a funeral?’ but ‘when can we have a funeral?’.
-In many cases, the alternatives are not considered and the first funeral director consulted will be the one contracted for the job.
-A funeral will often be one of the most expensive events we organise in a lifetime and yet we are happy to hand over our cash without so much as a price comparison.
+In many cases, the alternatives are not even considered and the first funeral director consulted will often be the one contracted for the job.
+For many, a funeral will be one of the most expensive events they organise in their lifetime and yet we are happy to hand over our cash without so much as a price comparison.

 But can you blame us?

 Periods of extreme grief are never a good time to make large financial decisions.
-Couple this with a largely opaque industry, complicated pricing structures and the fact that for many this will be their first experience of death and we end up with a $1 billion industry, which is based on a sure bet: people die.
+Couple this with a largely opaque industry, complicated pricing structures and the fact that for many this will be their first experience of death and we end up with a one billion-dollar industry, one that is based on a sure bet: people die.

 “From the first call to the last shovel of dirt into the ground, everything is done by us, the owners of the business,” says Neil.

-To do everything in-house is a rarity in the Australian funeral industry.
-According to Neil they are one of the last remaining fully incorporated funeral homes in Sydney — possibly the last.
+To “do everything in-house” is a rarity in the Australian funeral industry.
+According to Neil they are one of the last remaining fully incorporated funeral homes in Sydney, and maybe even the last.

 I am suddenly very aware of my self-diagnosed ‘death phobia’.

-“You see dead bodies day in and day out except they are vertical and they breathe,” Neil says, quickly unzipping the body bag.
+“You see dead bodies day in and day out except they are vertical and they breathe” Neil says, quickly unzipping the body bag.
 If you had told me this morning that I would see my first dead body this afternoon I probably wouldn’t have come.

 “I’m sorry, I’ve never seen a dead body before.”